Submit our quick form and get quotes now!

 Removing an interior wall might seem like fun and games once you’ve got the sledgehammer in hand, but as we’ve mentioned, this is a serious project.
 Taking out a wall can turn into a lot more work than was originally intended.
 Not only will the wall need to be attended to, but following this project the floor will likely need to be re-patched or depending on the damage, replaced.

-If you’re working with hardwood, removing a wall is even harder, as patching hardwood floorboards is difficult, and this style floor will still have to be refinished.
+If you’re working with hardwood, removing a wall is even harder, as patching hardwood floorboards is difficult, and this style of floor will still have to be refinished.
 Also, don’t forget to look up and take the ceiling into consideration!
 The ceiling will need to be tended to, patched and likely repainted.
-Taking these things into consideration will allow you to adjust your budget accordingly.

 source: Pixabay, nuc7ear